 I have done a lot of strategic planning work throughout my career.
 I’ve been part of strategic planning teams.
 I’ve coached leaders through the process.
-I’ve facilitated strategy building sessions.
+I’ve facilitated strategy-building sessions.
 I am confronted with a reality each time: the definition of strategy is not well understood, which impedes the success of its execution.

-According to Chris Zook at Bain Consulting, only 40% of the workforce was aware of their company’s goals, strategies, and tactics.
-What this tells us is we have work to do to ensure that we are not only clear on our strategy, but we are also working with our teams every day to execute effectively against it.
+According to Chris Zook at Bain Consulting, only 40% of the workforce is aware of their company’s goals, strategies, and tactics.
+What this tells us is that we have work to do to ensure that we are not only clear on our strategy, but we are also working with our teams every day to execute effectively against it.

-The definition of strategy and execution has evolved over the last forty years.
+The definition of strategy and execution has evolved over the last 40 years.
 Strategy used to be a more static, annual activity that involved key leaders of the company sitting around a table discussing the most important priorities for the next year.
 Peter Drucker defined it simply as competition on price.
 Michael Porter added to that definition by emphasizing the need to do something no one else can do.

-Over the last twenty years, the definition of strategy has been more fluid.
-Two examples of that are “Discovery-driven planning” by McGrath and MacMillan and Blue Ocean Strategy by W. Chan Kim and Renee Mauborgne.
+Over the last 20 years, the definition of strategy has been more fluid.
+Two examples of that are “Discovery-Driven Planning” by McGrath and MacMillan and Blue Ocean Strategy by W. Chan Kim and Renee Mauborgne.
 In both frameworks, the emphasis is that competition no longer exists because the rules are being reset and evolving.
 More recently, the term “agile” has become part of workplace jargon.
 It has been said at least twice in every strategy conversation I have had in the last few months.
 Being more agile is a nice catchphrase for how to work, but nobody can be agile if we are not first clear about what we are doing.

 Here’s my definition of strategy: A framework that defines the company’s top 3 to 5 priorities each year, with clearly defined objectives, owners for each and a set of metrics against which success can be measured.